akthammomani/MAXELLA-APP-Movies-Tensorflow-Recommenders-TFRS/README.md

 **Movie Lens** contains a set of movie ratings from the MovieLens website, a movie recommendation service.
 This dataset was collected and maintained by [GroupLens](https://grouplens.org/) , a research group at the University of Minnesota.
 There are 5 versions included: "25m", "latest-small", "100k", "1m", "20m".
 In all datasets, the movies data and ratings data are joined on "movieId".
 The 25m dataset, latest-small dataset, and 20m dataset contain only movie data and rating data.
 The 1m dataset and 100k dataset contain demographic data in addition to movie and rating data:

- * "25m": This is the latest stable version of the MovieLens dataset.
-It is recommended for research purposes.
- * "latest-small": This is a small subset of the latest version of the MovieLens dataset.
-It is changed and updated over time by GroupLens.
+**(1) movie_lens/100k-ratings:**
- * "100k": This is the oldest version of the MovieLens datasets.
-It is a small dataset with demographic data.
+ * Config description: This dataset contains 100,000 ratings from 943 users on 1,682 movies.
+This dataset is the oldest version of the MovieLens dataset.
- * "1m": This is the largest MovieLens dataset that contains demographic data.
- * "20m": This is one of the most used MovieLens datasets in academic papers along with the 1m dataset.

-**For this project will focus mainly in **100K** dataset**: 100k-ratings & 100k-movies

-The "100k-ratings" versions in addition include the following demographic features.
+Each user has rated at least 20 movies.
+Ratings are in whole-star increments.
+This dataset contains demographic data of users in addition to data on movies and ratings.
  * "user_gender": gender of the user who made the rating; a true value corresponds to male
  * "bucketized_user_age": bucketized age values of the user who made the rating, the values and the corresponding ranges are: